How to Stop Being Toxic in a Relationship

 Signs you are the toxic one in the relationship

 Other people might not be willing to be frank with you, fearing that you may become angry.
-Being quick to anger is just one out of many toxic person traits.
+Being quick to anger is just one out of many toxic personality traits.

 We have put together a list of some typical toxic person characteristics.
 Start with an honest self-inventory here.
 You can then move on to how to stop being toxic in a relationship.

 You can come across changes that are not positive or doing you good.
-Some of these signs of being in a toxic relationship are:
+Some of these signs you’re a toxic person:

 - Critical of others